Deciding to get better at something takes some guts. And frankly, so does tracking KPIs.

 Humans are naturally idealists when it comes to themselves.

-That means that they don’t track exactly how many calories they eat a day or how long they exercise.
+That means they don’t track exactly how many calories they eat a day or how long they exercise.

 Some won’t even track their weight or measurements.

-Obviously, if they’re not tracking their KPIs, such as eating 1400 calories a day or getting on the treadmill five times a week at medium intensity, they’ll struggle to lose weight.
+If they’re not tracking their KPIs, such as eating 1400 calories a day or getting on the treadmill five times a week at medium intensity, they’ll struggle to lose weight.

 But when they do track these things, they begin to lose weight.